Estishi87/Esti-Portfolio/learnings/markup.md

 # 4. Use various tools to check that our website meets accessibility criteria

+In our web development project, ensuring accessibility is a priority.
+We have employed various tools and techniques to check that our website meets accessibility criteria, providing an inclusive experience for all users, including those with disabilities.

+## Tabindex Attribute (As Mentioned in Point 2)

+As previously mentioned, we used the `tabindex` attribute strategically to control the order in which elements receive keyboard focus, ensuring a logical and meaningful navigation experience for screen reader users and keyboard users.

+## Evaluation with Online Tools

+To further ensure accessibility, we utilized online tools to evaluate our website's compliance with accessibility standards.
+One of the tools we relied on is [Easy Agile's Accessibility Checker](https://blog.easyagile.com/how-to-write-good-user-stories-in-agile-software-development-d4b25356b604).

+## Meeting Acceptance Criteria

+In addition to using tools, we also considered specific acceptance criteria to ensure accessibility throughout the project.
+Here are some examples of the acceptance criteria we addressed:

+1. **Navigation Menu**: The navigation menu is designed and tested to be fully navigable and usable with keyboard controls and screen readers.

+2. **'About Us' Section**: We ensured that the 'About Us' section contains descriptive and meaningful content to enhance comprehension.

+3. **Contact Form**: The contact form is designed with accessible labels, and form fields are marked appropriately for screen readers.

+4. **Form Submission**: Users cannot submit the form without completing all mandatory fields, including name, company name, and email address.
+This ensures that important information is not omitted.

+5. **User Interaction**: Information from the form is not submitted until the user clicks a button, providing control and context to users.

+By addressing these acceptance criteria and utilizing accessibility evaluation tools, we are committed to making our website accessible to all users, regardless of their abilities.
+Our goal is to provide an inclusive and user-friendly experience for everyone who visits our site.

 # 5. Use CSS media queries to ensure our content is always presented effectively on screens of different sizes

 # 6. Demonstrate a mobile-first approach to building a website